Skip to content

 RamanResult

 description: Single Raman spectrum result at a specific spatial position.
-Stores spectral data (intensity vs Raman shift) along with metadata about the measurement position, laser parameters, and associated optical image.
+Stores spectral data (intensity vs Raman shift) along with metadata about the measurement position and associated optical image.
 Inherits from MappingResult to get standardized position handling and naming.

 inherits from: nomad_measurements.mapping.schema.MappingResult